lsst-dm/dm_dev_guide/services/lsst-login.rst

   # you may get an error like this: 'kinit: Cannot find KDC for realm "NCSA.EDU" while getting initial credentials';
   # if that's the case, the Kerberos config on the local machine may need to be updated with 'dns_lookup_kdc = true'

 You may wish to use an ``lsst-login`` node as a "jump host" (a gateway to an interior node).
-If using OpenSSH on your local machine you can do this as follows:
+If you are using OpenSSH on your local machine, you can do this as follows:

 .. prompt:: bash $ auto